Barpeta: Geography

 It is located at 26.32°N 91.0°E. It has an average elevation of 35 metres (114 feet).
 It is 40 km away from Manas National Park.
 Three rivers - Chaulkhowa, Mora Nodi (Dead River) and Nakhanda, both of which are tributaries to Brahmaputra run through the town.

 History

 The Barpeta was earlier known as 'Tatikuchi', where Tati stands for weaver and Kuchi means cluster of villages in native Barpetia dialect, i.e. the land of weavers.
 In ancient times, it was central part of erstwhile ancient Kamrup, included in Kamapitha of Kamarupa Pithas, the ancient divisions of old Kamrup region.
 In nineteenth century, Barpeta town and adjoining areas became part of Undivided Kamrup district, as Barpeta subdivision.
 In 1983, the subdivision attained district status.

 Forestry

 Barpeta is the gateway to Manas National Park, one of the National Parks of Assam and one of the few tiger reserves of India.

 Demographics

-Hindus form the majority of the town's population, followed by Muslims.
+Hindus form the majority of the town's population, but in surrounding area is Muslim people's, followed by Muslims.